 - A functioning e-mail account

 - Access to Microsoft 2013 or Microsoft Office 365

 - Access to Linux or a MS Office substitute

 - 2 GHZ Processor or better

 - 4 GB of RAM (recommended)

 - High-speed internet access

 - While dial-up may work, it may not be suitable for many applications

 - A supported web browser

-- o Mozilla Firefox
+- Mozilla Firefox

 - o Internet Explorer, version 10 or higher

 - Chrome

-- o Safari (Some content, i.e. Flash, will not work in Safari)
+- Safari (Some content, i.e. Flash, will not work in Safari)

 - Sound card and computer speakers to listen to audio presentations

 - Headset/microphone

 - Operating Systems for PC users

-- o Windows 7 32 or 64 bit

-- o Windows 8

 - o Windows 10

 - Operating Systems for Mac users

-- o OS X 10 version 10.4x or newer
+- OS X 10 version 10.4x or newer

-- Adobe Flash Player

 - Adobe Reader

-- Java

 - A Media Player

 - o Windows Media

-- o Apple QuickTime
+- Apple QuickTime

-The platform for online courses is EdVance360.
+The platform for online courses is Canvas.
 Students enrolled in online courses must sign in to the course during the first week of the course.
 Additionally, students will need to complete the Online Orientation prior to the first day of the first course.